learning-zone/bootstrap-css-basics/README.md

 CSS – Contains CSS files.
 #### Q. What do you understand by Bootstrap container?

-Answer: Bootstrap container behaves like a container where you can put HTML code and it is a part within the page where the content of the site can be placed to make it responsive and fast.
+ Bootstrap container behaves like a container where you can put HTML code and it is a part within the page where the content of the site can be placed to make it responsive and fast.

 #### Q. What do you mean by Bootstrap Classloader?

-Answer: Bootstrap class loader is a part of java and a main parental class of class loader.
+ Bootstrap class loader is a part of java and a main parental class of class loader.

 #### Q. How many types of layouts are there in Bootstrap?

-Answer: There are two types of layouts in Bootstrap.
+ There are two types of layouts in Bootstrap.

 They are: